semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 #### name

-The value of the `name` property, which is a string, in the `metadata` context defines the name of the notification.
-This is what will appear when you execute a `sem get notifications` command.
+The value of the `name` property in the `metadata` context, which is a string, defines the name of the notification.
+This is what will appear when you execute the `sem get notifications` command.

 #### id

-The value of the id property is automatically generated and assigned by Semaphore 2.0 and is unique among all notifications.
+The value of the `id` property is automatically generated and assigned by Semaphore 2.0 and is unique among all notifications.
 It should not be edited.

 #### create_time